What is h-index?

 Part of the purpose of the h-index is to eliminate outlier publications that might give a skewed picture of a scientist's impact.
 For instance, if a scientist published one paper many years ago that was cited 8,000 times but has since only published papers that have been cited 2 or 3 times each, a straight citation count for that scientist could make it seem that their long-term career work was very significant.
 The h-index, however, would be much lower, signifying that the scientist's overall body of work was not necessarily as significant.

-How to increase h-index
+How to increase h-index?

 In this article, we presented a comprehensive guide on how to increase h-index.
 To strategically increase your h-index, a key metric reflecting both the productivity and citation impact of a researcher, a multi-faceted approach is essential.
 As mentioned before, the fundamental h-index meaning in research is that a scholar has an index of h if h of their papers have at least h citations each.
 Therefore, to improve this number, you must focus on both publishing consistently and ensuring your work is cited.
 A crucial first step is to establish and maintain accurate profiles on major citation databases like Google Scholar h-index and H-index Scopus, as these platforms are the primary sources for calculating this metric.